2013 ROBERT G. INGERSOLL ORATORY CONTEST SEEKING COMPETITORS

 Audience

 The free event is open to the public.
 All are invited to bring a blanket or chair and applaud their favorite selection or speaker.
+A backup indoor location is reserved in case of rain.

 More information